nsrau/azure-docs.it-it/articles/marketplace-publishing/marketplace-publishing-solution-template-creation-prerequisites.md

 <properties
-   pageTitle="Prerequisiti tecnici per la creazione di un modello di soluzione per il Marketplace | Microsoft Azure" description="Informazioni sui requisiti per la creazione di un modello di soluzione da distribuire e vendere in Azure Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Technical prerequisites for creating a solution template for the Marketplace | Microsoft Azure" description="Understand the requirements for creating a solution template to deploy and sell on the Azure Marketplace" services="marketplace-publishing" documentationCenter="" authors="HannibalSII"